docnetwork/InspirationalQuoteGenerator/README.md

 3. Google analytics integration

 ### Building with Docker
-This section assumes you've already installed and are somewhat familiare with Docker.
+This section assumes you've already installed and are somewhat familiar with Docker.
+The instructions here cover building and running the container locally.

 #### Build the Container
 To build the container from the application root, simply run the following command.
 The `-t` (for `tag`) is optional, but can help you remember what the image is for when running `docker images`.